SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 Determine whether there is a **Records Retention Schedule and Disposal Authority** (RRSDA) that applies to the records.
 - University records can only be transferred to Archives if there is an existing RRSDA that applies to them; for a list of all RRSDAs, see the online [Directory of University Records (DUR)](http://www.sfu.ca/archives2/dur/rrsdas.html).
 - Your records may not be eligible for transfer if your department is not the Office of Primary Responsibility (OPR) for them; i.e. your records are copies of the authoritative records that will be transferred by another department.

+Confirm that the RRSDA's "final disposition" is **archival**.
 - Your records will not be eligible for transfer if they are scheduled for destruction and should be destroyed, not transferred, at the end of the retention period.

 Determine whether the total retention period has expired.
 - Digital records should normally be sent to Archives only after the expiry of the total retention period set out in the RRSDA (= **active** + **semi-active** retention periods).
-- This differs from the situation with paper records, which may be sent to the University Records Centre (URC) for offsite storage at the end of their active retention period.
+- This differs from the situation with paper records, which may be sent to the University Records Centre (URC) for **semi-active** offsite storage at the end of their **active** retention period.
 - The Archives does not currently provide semi-active storage for digital records.

-- In some circumstances the Archives will accept digital records before their semi-active expiry date, but it will treat them as archival in those cases (i.e. fully under the control of the Archives rather than the department).
-Requests are handled on a case-by-case basis in consultation with the department.
+In some circumstances the Archives will accept digital records before their semi-active expiry date.
+- In those cases, the Archives will treat the records as **archival**, i.e. fully under the control of the Archives rather than the department.
+- Requests are handled on a case-by-case basis in consultation with the department.

 ### Private donors
 Determine whether there is an existing Donation Agreement that covers the records.